solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 Let's go ahead and practice using lookup tables!

 This lab will guide you through creating, extending, and using a lookup table in a versioned transaction.

 #### 1. Get the starter code

 To begin, download the starter code from the "starter" branch of this [repository](https://github.com/Unboxed-Software/solana-versioned-transactions/tree/starter).
 Once you have the starter code, open a terminal and run the following command to install the necessary dependencies:

 ```bash
 npm install
 ```

-The starter code includes an example of creating a legacy transaction that transfers SOL to 22 recipients atomically.
-The transaction consists of 22 instructions, with each instruction transferring SOL from the signer to a different recipient.
+The starter code illustrates a scenario where a legacy transaction is created to transfer SOL to 22 recipients in a single atomic transaction.
+The transaction includes 22 separate instructions, each transferring SOL from the payer (signer) to a different recipient.

-This setup demonstrates the limitation of legacy transactions when trying to include numerous account addresses.
-As a result, the transaction built in the starter code is expected to fail when sent due to the transaction size exceeding the allowed limit.
+This example highlights a key limitation of legacy transactions when trying to accommodate many account addresses within a single transaction.
+As expected, when attempting to send this transaction, it will likely fail due to exceeding the transaction size limits.

 The key logic can be found in the `index.ts` file of the starter code.

 ```typescript
 import * as web3 from "@solana/web3.js";
 import { makeKeypairs, getExplorerLink } from "@solana-developers/helpers";